FOREX-Japan's yen hits 34-year low, sparking intervention warnings | Business

 FOREX-Japan's yen hits 34-year low, sparking intervention warnings

-The Swiss franc fell to its lowest since early November on Wednesday at 0.9066 to the dollar, down around 0.3%.
+The Swiss franc fell to its lowest since early November on Wednesday at 0.9071 to the dollar.
 The Swiss currency is still reeling from a surprise rate cut in Switzerland last week, and is down around 7% this year.
+In cryptocurrencies, bitcoin fell 1.15% to $68,987.91.

 (This story has not been edited by Devdiscourse staff and is auto-generated from a syndicated feed.)